webplatform/docs/concepts/programming/javascript/core_objects/index.md

   - 'This article contains content originally from external sources, including ones licensed under the CC-BY-SA license. [![cc-by-sa-small-wpd.png](/assets/public/c/c8/cc-by-sa-small-wpd.png)](http://creativecommons.org/licenses/by-sa/3.0/us/)'
   - 'Portions of this content copyright 2012 Mozilla Contributors.
 This article contains work licensed under the Creative Commons Attribution-Sharealike License v2.5 or later.
 The original work is available at Mozilla Developer Network: [Article](https://developer.mozilla.org/en-US/docs/JavaScript/Guide/Predefined_Core_Objects)'
 notes:
-  - "\nMerge Candidate:  This page is a candidate for merge with the following pages: [[1]] \n\n\n\n\nSplit Candidate:   Currently this page handles all Core Objects.
-These should be split to seperate pages, with links to the individual pages from the javascript Objects page.\n\n"
+  - "Merge Candidate:  This page is a candidate for merge with the following pages: [[1]] \n\n\n\n\nSplit Candidate:   Currently this page handles all Core Objects.
+These should be split to seperate pages, with links to the individual pages from the javascript Objects page."
 readiness: 'In Progress'
 summary: 'This chapter describes the predefined objects in core JavaScript: Array, Boolean, Date, Function, Math, Number, RegExp, and String.'
 tags: